W3-Engineers-Ltd/radiant-doc/en-US/Reference_BeeWatch.md

 Radical Watch debugger is automatically started on [http://localhost:23456](http://localhost:23456) when you use **WebSocket** mode, you can change port and other configuration by editing `radicalwatch.json`(copy default setting from Radical Watch source folder).

-Your browser has to support WebSocket, it has radicaln tested with Chrome, Safari and Firefox on Mac and Windows.
+Your browser has to support WebSocket, it has been tested with Chrome, Safari and Firefox on Mac and Windows.

 ![Radical Watch demo](https://github.com/radiant/radicalwatch/blob/master/tests/images/demo_radicalwatch.png?raw=true)